rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Does not run if the script of the object overrides the description.

+__NOTE:__ Returning a pointer to the new text received from the `get_string_pointer` function is still valid, but the method is DEPRECATED and is left for backward compatibility only.

 ```
 Obj     arg0 - the object

-str     ret0 - new description text to use
+String  ret0 - the new description text to use
 ```

 -------------------------------------------